lsaffel/linkedlistoperations/README.md

 Code for linked list
-Insert at head of the linked list
+insertAtFront - Insert at head of the linked list
+insertAtEnd - insert a node at the end of the linked list
 Print the linked list